Global Change Biology

 - Why is this work important and timely?

-- Does your paper falls within the scope of GCB; what biological AND global change aspects does it address?
+- How does your paper falls within the scope of GCB; what biological AND global change aspects does it address?
+What are the three most recently published papers that are relevant to this manuscript?

 - Provide information about suggested and non-preferred reviewers including their area of research and how it relates to your paper.
 Also provide justification for why you do not prefer certain reviewers.